History

 2011

-I founded Occidental, the new Kistler family winery, dedicated to the production of world-class pinot noir from the Freestone-Occidental area.
+I founded a new wine business dedicated to the production of world-class pinot noir from the Freestone-Occidental area.

-For the past sixteen years, the Kistler family has lived in a home built in the redwoods at the top of the Bodega Headlands property.
+For the past twenty years, my family has lived in a home we built in the redwoods at the top of the Bodega Headlands Vineyard.
+There is nowhere else I would rather be.

 N.B.